MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 - [Windows Autopilot and Surface devices](windows-autopilot-and-surface-devices.md)
 - [Overview of Windows Autopilot](/windows/deployment/windows-autopilot/windows-autopilot)

-Autopilot deployment has several advantages: It allows you to use the factory provisioned operating system, streamlined for zero-touch deployment, to include pre-installation of Microsoft 365 Apps for enterprise (also known as Office Pro Plus).
+Autopilot deployment has several advantages: It allows you to use the factory provisioned operating system, streamlined for zero-touch deployment, to include pre-installation of [Microsoft 365 Apps for enterprise](https://www.microsoft.com/microsoft-365/enterprise/microsoft-365-apps-for-enterprise).

-Organizations already using modern management, security, and productivity solutions are well positioned to take advantage of the unique performance features in Surface Pro X. Customers using modernized line of business apps, Microsoft store (UWP) apps, or remote desktop solutions also stand to benefit.
+Organizations already using modern management, security, and productivity solutions are well-positioned to take advantage of the unique performance features in Surface Pro X. Customers using modernized [line of business apps](/microsoft-store/working-with-line-of-business-apps), [Microsoft Store (UWP) apps](/windows/uwp/get-started/universal-application-platform-guide), or remote desktop solutions also stand to benefit.

 ## Image-based deployment considerations

-Microsoft Deployment Toolkit (MDT) and Microsoft Endpoint Configuration Manager (formerly System Center Configuration Manager) currently do not support Surface Pro X for operating system deployment.
+Microsoft Deployment Toolkit (MDT) and Microsoft Endpoint Configuration Manager (formerly System Center Configuration Manager) do not support Surface Pro X for operating system deployment.
 Customers relying on image-based deployment should consider Surface Pro 8 while they continue to evaluate the right time to transition to modern deployment solutions.

 ## Managing Surface Pro X devices

 ### Intune

-A component of Microsoft Enterprise Mobility + Security, Intune integrates with Azure Active Directory for identity and access control and provides granular management of enrolled Surface Pro X devices.
-Intune mobile device management (MDM) policies have a number of advantages over older on-premises tools such as Windows Group Policy.
+Microsoft Intune integrates with Azure Active Directory for identity and access control and provides granular management of enrolled Surface Pro X devices.
+Intune mobile device management (MDM) policies have several advantages over older on-premises tools such as Windows Group Policy.
 This includes faster device login times and a more streamlined catalog of policies enabling full device management from the cloud.
 For example, you can manage LTE using eSIM profiles to configure data plans and deploy activation codes to multiple devices.<br>

 For more information about using Intune, refer to the [Intune documentation](/intune).

 ### Co-management

-Once deployed in Autopilot, you can join Surface Pro X devices to Azure AD or Active Directory (Hybrid Azure AD Join) where you will be able to manage the devices with Intune or co-manage them with Endpoint Configuration Manager, which will install the 32-bit x86 ConfigMgr client.
+Once deployed in Autopilot, you can join Surface Pro X devices to Azure AD or Active Directory (Hybrid Azure AD Join) where you can manage the devices with Intune or co-manage them with Endpoint Configuration Manager, which will install the 32-bit x86 ConfigMgr client.

-### Third party MDM solutions
+### Third-party MDM solutions

 You may be able to use third-party MDM tools to manage Surface Pro X devices.
 For details, contact your MDM provider.